 However, do you really need Prime, NowTV and Netflix?
 If you do – why not haggle with them?
 I completed a free trial with NowTV as part of an Ohmydosh! offer and when I went to cancel, they offered me several discounts to try to retain my business.

 Is your Kindle subscription good value for money, or could you use your local library?

 Likewise with Audible and Magazine subscriptions – are they worthwhile?
 You can often access both audiobooks and magazines at the library too.

 Always, always, always shop around when your renewal comes up.
 Insurers do not reward loyal customers and chances are there is a better deal to be had.

-I always head straight to price comparison websites and make sure I am getting the best deal.
+I always head straight to Compare the Market and make sure I am getting the best deal.

 This year however, we combined our insurance and now have two cars and home insurance in one policy.
 This has saved us roughly £20 a month, which almost covers what my car insurance policy on its own was costing.

 Mobile Phones are another example of how you can haggle to reduce your bill.
-When my contract with o2 ended, I shopped around and found a bargain rolling contract deal with another supplier.
+When my contract with o2 ended, I did a sim only comparison and found a bargain rolling contract deal with another supplier.
 I contacted o2 to cancel my contract and they eventually agreed to match the new deal – so I didn’t have to do anything and shaved over £30 a month off my direct debit.